Nutrition

 Plant-Based Meal Guide

-1. Choose Your Fillers
+1. Choose Your Protein Sources

-• Rice: jasmine, basmati, brown, or white
+• Rice: Jasmine, basmati, brown, or white – each variety offers different nutritional benefits and textures.

-• Potato: sweet, regular, and so on (in Peru you have over 4,000 kinds to choose from.
+• Potato: Sweet, regular, and so on (in Peru you have over 4,000 kinds to choose from.
 They come in every shape and color, including blue, yellow, red, pink, and purple!)

-• Couscous: sooooo good and so underrated.
+• Couscous: Sooooo good and so underrated.
 Make sure it’s just whole wheat flour, no other ingredients!

-2. Choose Your Veggies
+3. Choose Your Vegetables

 • Broccoli